akarczmarz2000/UCFDMP/README.md

-# User Centric Frontend Development Milestone Project - Gamer Website v0.5 Index Complete
+# User Centric Frontend Development Milestone Project - Gamer Website v0.51 Tester 1

 This site is to help fans, potential fans and anyone else who may be interested in learning information and communicating with the site owner (a gamer who streams and does youtube).
 The site owner whats a way to communicate with there fans, potential fans and anyone else interested in giving feedback, they'd also like to have some information on the page about themselves for the users.